 He says all Iranians are kind and hospitable, but says there is something different about the people of Shiraz which makes them even more special than other Iranians and which he cannot describe.
 He also says he loves Faloodeh Shirazi.

-JP has been impressed by Iranians’ friendly treatment of him.
+Iranians’ friendly treatment has impressed JP.
 He says he was very much impressed when he says Iranians welcomed him warmly and like him despite all the political tension between the two countries.